 A friendly lawsuit is a lawsuit filed between two or more parties in order to ask the Court to appoint a guardian ad litem for purposes of approving a personal injury claim settlement for a minor.
 It involves a minor plaintiff and their next of friend, a defendant and a guardian ad litem.

-Legal Capacity of a Minor to Sue
+Does a Minor Have Legal Capacity to Sue Someone?

 The Guardian ad Litem and Court Approval